BenDWit/freecodecamp/Certified_Full_Stack_Developer/HTML/Basic_html/Travel_agency/README.md

 #Travel Agency
-This lesson i learned how to use figures
+This lesson i learned how to use figures.